-The Associate in Arts and Sciences (AAS) transfer degree provides a broad range of courses designed to prepare students for upper-division study at a four-year college or university.
-The Associate in Science (AS-T) Transfer option allows science and engineering majors to concentrate on preparation in the sciences before transferring to a four-year college or university.
-The Associate in Science (AS) and Associate in Arts (AA) degrees offer practical training in a range of two-year professional-technical programs to prepare students to enter the work force; shorter certificate options are available for some programs.
-The Associate in Applied Science-Transfer (AAS-T) degree is built upon technical and general education coursework designed to prepare a student for direct entry into the work force or transfer to a participating four-year institution.
-For more information and a complete listing of available programs, refer to the Degree/Certificate/Diploma Programs section that begins on page 46.
+- The Associate in Arts and Sciences (AAS-DTA) transfer degree provides a broad range of courses designed to prepare students for upper-division study at a four-year college or university. - The Associate in Science (AS-T) Transfer option allows science majors to concentrate on preparation in the sciences before transferring to a four-year college or university. - Major Related Programs (MRPs) provide specific transfer preparation in areas such as business, engineering, and nursing. - The Associate in Science (AS) and Associate in Arts (AA) degrees offer practical training in a variety of two-year professional-technical programs to prepare students to enter the work force; shorter certificate options are available for some programs and can often be completed simultaneously to earning a full degree. - The Associate in Applied Science-Transfer (AAS-T) degree is built upon technical and general education coursework designed to prepare a student for direct entry into the work force or transfer to a participating four-year institution. - The Bachelor of Applied Science (BAS) degree is built upon a two-year professional-technical (AA, AS or AS-T) degree and provides students with additional, higher level applied skills and preparation to enter the workforce.

+For more information and a complete listing of available programs, refer to the Degree/Certificate/Diploma Programs section.